-Customer service, success, and experience
+Customer service, success, and experience: The Evolution of CX.

 The internet age is also the age of synonyms and empty buzzwords.
 You’d be forgiven for thinking customer service, customer success, and customer experience were all misguided attempts at selling the same thing – but they are distinctly different.

 Customer success is about helping your customers get maximum value out of your product or service.
 The more ‘successful’ the customer is, the better their Lifetime Value (CLTV) to your company.
 Within larger businesses, customer success teams work with sales and marketing to make sure customers achieve their desired outcome using your product.